Freelance jobs are tough and gritty and enormously rewarding, kind of like a fight in the MMA. Let me explain how.

 Nothing makes you think “GOOD!” when someone loses a match than seeing them parade like a peacock beforehand.
 Smack talk and pre-match rev up interviews are very much a part of MMA.
 There’s a very fine line between the competitors who have confidence, the one’s you love to hate for the drama of it all, and the dudes you wish would be on the end of a TKO within the first 60 seconds because he’s a complete jerk.

-In freelancing, you can quietly go about your business and let your projects do the talking.
+In freelancing, you can quietly go about your business and let your freelance jobs do the talking.
 Or you can make a lifestyle out of marketing yourself as a popular and sought after professional.
 But if you forget about your customers and/or constantly make yourself the centre of attention with every project and business dealing, pretty soon you’ll have an audience of people just waiting for you to fall from grace.

 Put on a great show of professionalism, but know when to disappear into the background.
 You are after all, there to supply a service to the audience as opposed to your ego.
 Take pleasure and pride in your handiwork, but don’t make your personality so big it overshadows what you do.